ultraviollett/Show-All-Mastodon-CWs-addon/README.md

-#Automatically Reveal Mastodon CW posts
+# Automatically Reveal Mastodon CW posts

-Technical:
+(This is a WIP, and currently needs a way to toggle that isn't going into the code and switching the "show" value.)

-what this code does:
+This is an add-on that reveals all mastodon tweets hidden by content warnings.

-- applies "status__content__text--visible" to all with class "status__content__text"
+Mastodon posts all have the class "status__content__text".
+Those hidden by a Content Warning don't have the class "status__content__text--visible".

-- function to remove "status__content__text--visible" to all that had been added
+This add-on applies "status__content__text--visible" to all with class "status__content__text" without "status__content__text--visible".
+It adds a class to these elements so when they need to be hidden, they can be found by their class.